amble & northumberland

 the existing road was diverted in order to build the Town

-focus and a link between Queen Street and the harbour
+tourist focus and a link between Queen Street and the

-area.
-The Gnoman (sundial) is one of the largest in Europe
+harbour area.
+The Gnoman (sundial) is one of the largest

-Designs by Amble school children show the town’s history on a trail of carved stones around the square.
-There
+Designed by Amble school children show the town’s history on a trail of carved stones around the square.

-is also a small amphitheatre surrounded by nine 8 metre masts which often display sails and flags showing the
+There is also a small amphitheatre surrounded by nine 8 metre masts which often display sails and flags

-Amble’s links with the sea and tourism and commerce.
-There is a feature garden which remembers Muriel
+showing the Amble’s links with the sea and tourism and commerce.
+There is a feature garden which remembers

-Usher (a local chemist) and well known Amble resident, and two bench seats are dedicated to the memory of
+Muriel Usher (a local chemist) and well known Amble resident, and two bench seats are dedicated to the

-Dr and Mrs Robertson and Jesse Taylor.
-Five of the original six trees are dedicated to the schools in the town
+memory of Dr and Mrs Robertson and Jesse Taylor.
+Five of the original six trees are dedicated to the schools in

-and the sixth tree has been designated ‘The Town Tree’.
+the town and the sixth tree was designated ‘The Town Tree’.